Automatic, high-order, and adaptive algorithms for Brillouin zone integration: Periodic trapezoidal rule

 \subsection{Automatic integration with the periodic trapezoidal rule}

 The PTR can be used in a black-box algorithm to compute $G(\omega)$ in \eqref{eq:bzint} to a user-specified error tolerance $\varepsilon$.

 This algorithm estimates the error using a self-consistency check between the results calculated using the PTR with $\xtrial{N}$ and $\xtest{N} = \xtrial{N} + \Delta N$ points, respectively.
-As the algorithm steps through the $\omega_j$, the number of grid points is increased if necessary to ensure self-consistency to within $\varepsilon$.
-Since evaluating $H(\vect{k})$ is typically a computational bottleneck, the calculation for each new value of $\omega$ reuses the arrays $\xtrial{H}$ and $\xtest{H}$ corresponding to the largest values of $\xtrial{N}$ and $\xtest{N}$ used so far, even if a less dense grid is required for good accuracy.
-A refinement of the algorithm might maintain values of $H(\vect{k})$ on a collection of grids with different numbers of points, and for each new $\omega_j$ attempt to use the appropriate grid first.
+Although it is stated for a single evaluation point $\omega$, in practice, given a collection of frequency points $\omega$, we repeatedly apply Algorithm \ref{alg:ptr}, using the output values $\xtrial{\{N,H\}}$ and $\xtest{\{N,H\}}$ from the previous frequency point as inputs for the next one.
+In this way, as $G(\omega)$ is computed for each new $\omega$, the number of grid points is increased if necessary to ensure self-consistency to within $\varepsilon$.
+Since evaluating $H(\vect{k})$ is typically a computational bottleneck, reusing the arrays $\xtrial{H}$ and $\xtest{H}$ corresponding to the largest values of $\xtrial{N}$ and $\xtest{N}$ used so far is typically efficient, even if a less dense grid is required for good accuracy for a specific value of $\omega$.
+A refinement of the algorithm might maintain values of $H(\vect{k})$ on a collection of grids with different numbers of points, and for each new $\omega$ attempt to use the appropriate grid first.
 However, this is unlikely to provide a significant improvement as long as the cost of evaluating $H(\vect{k})$ is dominant.
-Most importantly, Algorithm \ref{alg:ptr} ensures that each value $G(\omega_j)$ is computed using a grid sufficiently dense to yield error below $\varepsilon$.
+Most importantly, Algorithm \ref{alg:ptr} ensures that each value $G(\omega)$ is computed using a grid sufficiently dense to yield error below $\varepsilon$.

 We remark that if $\Delta N$ is chosen too small, it is possible for the self-consistency check to provide an error estimate smaller than the true error, yielding a result with error greater than $\varepsilon$.
 The selection of $\Delta N$ depending on $\eta$ and the properties of $H$ is discussed in Appendix \ref{app:ptrtheory}.
+We also note that to avoid taking many refinement steps in each call of Algorithm \ref{alg:ptr}, the initial value of $\xtrial{N}$ should be chosen proportional to $\eta^{-1}$.
+For the examples in Section \ref{sec:results}, we take $\xtrial{N} = 6/\eta$.

+We note that the procedure we have described allows the evaluation frequencies $\omega$ to be determined on-the-fly, between subsequent calls to Algorithm \ref{alg:ptr}.
+This is required for the adaptive frequency interpolation algorithm described in \ref{sec:adapinterp}, in which the evaluation frequencies are selected to discover and resolve localized features in the spectral function.
+In Appendix \ref{app:autoptralt}, we suggest an alternative algorithm which may be advantageous in the alternative case that $G(\omega)$ is to be evaluated at a given, fixed set of frequencies.